phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 ## Setting up passwordless SSH login with any server

+Note: this section is not necessary for our class, but describes another useful application of SSH keys in which you might be interested.

 Do you access a remote computer, such as a computer cluster, using `ssh` by entering a command like:

     ssh YOUR-USERNAME@REMOTE.COMPUTER.ADDRESS

-For example, I often log in to AU's Hopper computer cluster by using `ssh jro0014@hopper.auburn.edu`.
+For example, I often log in to AU's Easley computer cluster by using `ssh jro0014@easley.auburn.edu`.
 If you answered "No," then you can skip this section.
 But, if your answer was "Yes," you can use your SSH keys to make logging in with `ssh` easier and more secure.